 The Commission's services must be able to continue their intelligence and mediation work with stakeholders and national authorities, which is essential to gather information and feedback on a number of provisions which are debated, in order to facilitate the elaboration of a final text which would meet the objectives of the proposed legislation, as well as the formulation of the official position of the Commission in the context of the co-decision procedure.

 Anticipating the options under consideration, would compromise solutions and the possible fallback position on key issues, as decided by the College of Commissioners.
 It would ultimately deprive the Commission of essential negotiating tools, which enable it to fulfil its institutional role at this stage of the legislative procedure.

 Therefore, the exception laid down in Article 4(3) second subparagraph of Regulation (EC) No 1049/2001 applies to this document.
+We have examined whether there could be an overriding public interest in disclosure, but we consider that you have not been able to identify such an interest.

-7. REDACTIONS BASED ON ARTICLE 4(1)(B), DATA PROTECTION
+4. REDACTIONS BASED ON ARTICLE 4(1)(B), DATA PROTECTION